Muldec/stash-wiki/Theme-Pulsar.md

 ```
-/*	StashApp Pulsar Theme - Fonzie 2020-21 v1.4.0 beta	*/
+/*	StashApp Pulsar Theme - Fonzie 2020-21 v1.5.0 beta	*/
 /* ---------------------------------------------------- */
-/* --------- Updated to Stash version 0.6.0-49 -------- */
+/* --------- Updated to Stash version 0.7.0-60 -------- */

 /* Adjustments to latest developmental version which includes
-   performer & studio ratings, as well as several new performer
+   the Performer Tagger, Saved Filters, and the Edit Performers
-   fields + images & galleries in the performer card.		*/
+   function on the Performers page	*/